godofgeeks23/Game-Of-Life/README.md

 # Game-Of-Life
-An attempt to understand and recreate Conway's Game of Life in Javascript.
+An attempt to understand and recreate Conway's Game of Life in Browser using JavaScript.